JamesCroissant/JamesCroissant/README.md

 <br />

-As an aspiring Full-Stack Developer based in Vancouver, Canada, I am deeply passionate about creating user-centric and responsive web applications.
+As an aspiring Full-Stack Developer based in Taiwan, I am deeply passionate about creating user-centric and responsive web applications.
 Despite not having formal job experience in the field, I have dedicated significant time to self-study and hands-on practice, focusing on mastering HTML, CSS, JavaScript, and gaining proficiency in TypeScript, React.js, Next.js, Node.js, Ruby and Python for building user-friendly applications.

 <br />

-- 🇨🇦 I’m a Full-Stack Web Developer in Vancouver.
+- 🇨🇦 I'm a Full-Stack Web Developer in Vancouver.
-- 🌱 I’m currently working on several team and personal projects.
+- 🌱 I'm currently working on several team and personal projects.
 - ❤️‍🔥 I've been concentrating on gaining expertise in backend development and design.
 - 💻 Tech Interest : Web Application, AI, Blockchain, Crypto
 - 🧡 Hobby : Snow Boarding🏂  Running👟  Traveling✈️